 About the Bing Overseas Studies Program

 The demographic breakdown of BOSP participants closely mirrors that of the entire Stanford population.
-Approximately 50 percent of each graduating class studies abroad on a BOSP program during their undergraduate career at Stanford.
+Approximately 50 percent of each graduating class studies away on a BOSP program during their undergraduate career at Stanford.
 All BOSP programs offer direct Stanford credit for courses taught overseas that frequently count toward one or more majors.
 In addition, many BOSP courses fulfill Ways of Thinking/Ways of Doing Requirements (WAYS).
 Regular tuition applies, and financial aid continues.
 BOSP operates a variety of programs, including quarter length programs, internships and other opportunities.

 BOSP Mission Statement